45Harley/AI-Ethical-Collab/README.md

  and progressive approach in the sub-project wich will help lay the processses to carry forward.

-AI-Ethical-Collab is an initiative designed to **enhance structured discussions** through AI-driven facilitation.
+This "AI-Ethical-Collab" sub-project is an initiative designed to **enhance structured discussions** through AI-driven facilitation.
 Our goal is to create an ethical, transparent, and bias-aware AI that assists in **moderation, consensus-building, and decision-making** without dominating conversations.